Maud Menten: The Michaelis-Menten Equation

 In 1912, Menten returned to medical research, working with renowned surgeon George Crile, in whose honour the Crile crater on the Moon is named.
 Their work concentrated on the control of acid-base balance during anaesthesia.
-Around this time she became acquainted with Leonor Michaelis, who was known then as one of the world's leading experts in pH and buffers.
+Around this time she became acquainted with Leonor Michaelis, who was one of the world's leading experts in pH and buffers.
 Menten became attracted to early work of Michaelis in enzyme kinetics.
 Despite his modest laboratory establishment in Berlin, she made the difficult decision to cross the sea to work with Michaelis.

 Menten and Michaelis used an equation to express the relationship they were investigating:

 for a steady-state rate $v$ in terms of the substrate concentration $a$ and constants $V$ and $K_\mathrm{m}$ (written with modern symbols).
-Another researcher, Victor Henri, had included an equivalent equation in a thesis he authored, but he did not appreciate the importance of the steady state nor the simplification that would result from considering the initial rate, and did not use it.
+A decade earlier, Victor Henri had included an equivalent equation in his doctoral thesis, but he did not appreciate the importance of the steady state nor the simplification that would result from considering the initial rate, and did not use it.

 The equation shows not only that each enzyme is specific for its substrate, but also that the rate of reaction rate increases to saturation as the substrate concentration increases.
 The constant $K_\mathrm{m}$ used in expressing this rate is now called the Michaelis constant.
 The paper deriving the Michaelis–Menten equation is Menten's most famous work.

 Other work

 After her research in Berlin, Menten enrolled in University of Chicago, where in 1916, she obtained a Ph.D. in biochemistry.
-In 1923, she still could not find an academic position for a woman in Canada; she took a position as part of the faculty of the medical school at the University of Pittsburgh while serving as a clinical pathologist at Children’s Hospital in Pittsburgh.
+In 1923, she still could not find an academic position for a woman in Canada; she took a position as part of the faculty of the medical school at the University of Pittsburgh while serving as a clinical pathologist at Children's Hospital in Pittsburgh.
 Despite the demands both jobs had, Menten found time to maintain an active research program, authoring or coauthoring more than 70 publications.
 Although her promotion from assistant to associate professor was timely, she was not made a full professor until she was 70 years old, within one year of her retirement.